-Sales professionals have to sit through many such meetings in their lifetime and like other people they too dread it completely.
+Sales professionals have to sit through many such meetings in their lifetime, and like other people, they too dread it completely.
 They always complain that these meetings are entirely out of context and add no value whatsoever to the professional’s talent or ability.

 1. Hold meetings simultaneously

-Once you make sure that you consistently hold meetings at the same time and day of the week you will see that there is a set pattern and people are used to this pattern.
-They will inevitably adapt to the model such as finishing their work in advance and making sure that they have canceled all other meetings because they have prioritized this meeting over others.
-Slowly and steadily they will start participating and raising pertinent pointers too and will not escape from the meeting time and day.
+Once you make sure that you consistently hold meetings at the same time and day of the week, you will see that there is a set pattern, and people are used to this pattern.
+They will inevitably adapt to the model, such as finishing their work in advance and making sure that they have canceled all other meetings because they have prioritized this meeting over others.
+Slowly and steadily, they will start participating and raising pertinent pointers too and will not escape from the meeting time and day.

 2. Make the meetings interactive

 As a manager, if you have noticed that a particular person has done some clever work, it needs to be discussed openly in front of everyone so that they get the due recognition and the other team members learn from it.
-All success stories need to be addressed at length in these inside sales meetings as the team will benefit greatly learn from it.
+All success stories need to be addressed at length in these inside sales meetings as the team will benefit greatly learn from them.

 A perfect way to break the ice is to keep it light and start with a work-related light-hearted incident.
-Keep it simple and light and don’t make it a session wherein the atmosphere is dense and people are nervous and anxious to attend the meeting
+Keep it simple and light, and don’t make it a session wherein the atmosphere is dense and people are nervous and anxious to attend the meeting

-If you want people to participate and interact, as people for their thoughts and opinions.
+If you want people to participate and interact as people for their thoughts and opinions.
 Set a theme for each session and ask the attending members to ideate about the mood.
 This will make the meetings interesting, and people would like to participate in it.